RamenVentures/Operating-Manual/README.md

 We make angel investments in great founders who have found an important problem to solve.
 Then, we help set an ambitious vision and successfully create it.

 ## Our Investment Thesis
-First, we look for a startup that's found a group of Users with a important, painful, and valuable Problem.
-We call this having an "**Important Mission**."

-Next, we look for founders who are trying to create an ambitious solution that's first, best, or unique.
-We call this having a "**Bold Vision**."

-Finally, we look for founders with the passion, guts, and ability to actually create it.
-We call this having the "**Right Team**".
+- **Type**: Software companies
+- **Geography**: Tier-1 Canadian Cities, especially Toronto
+- **Stage**: "Pre-Seed".
+You have:
+	- **Market**: You've found a small niche of users in a market with the potential to be massive (marketplaces, consumer SaaS, SMB SaaS, etc)
+	- **Problem**: You've validated a problem that's important, painful, valuable, and underserved.
+(Problem/Market Fit)
+	- **Unique Value Proposition**: You've validated a vision that's first, best, or unique.
+(Problem/Solution Fit)
+	- **Product**: You're working with early adopters to create and validate your MVP (Pre-Product/Market Fit)
+- **Founding Team**:
+	- You're mission driven.
+	- You have the ability to design, develop, and distribute your product (the 3 Ds).
+- **Check Size**: $100,000-150,000 CAD first cheque, and we exercise pro rata in later rounds.

 ## Our Investment Process
 Our investment process is designed to find companies that fit our thesis while being _extremely_ founder-friendly - fast, honest, and transparent.
 It has five steps: